tkaemming/kafkaesque/README.txt

 Performance
 -----------

-A single Redis server has a relatively consistent throughput, regardless of the number of clients.
-If N clients are attempting to produce or consume records, their maximum throughput will be approximately the maximum throughput of a single client / N.
+A single Redis server will often reach maximum CPU utilization before any other resources, and once maximized, the server will have a relatively consistent throughput regardless of the number of clients.
+If N clients are producing or consuming records, each client's individual maximum throughput will be roughly the maximum throughput of a single client performing the same actions / N.

 Durability
 ----------